Learn more about the concept of Open Science and the efforts made by the FCT's FCCN Unit to implement its principles.

-A better science, with greater capacity to face global challenges and in which society trusts more fully.
-This is the goal envisaged by the concept of Open Science, a set of principles that aims, as the name implies, to ensure the openness of research results, facilitating access to them. " Open Science aims to transform science through digital tools and networks, making research more open, global, collaborative, creative and close to society," says the European Commission on its website.
+A better science, with a greater capacity to address global challenges and in which society has greater trust.
+This is the goal envisioned by the concept of Open Science, a set of principles that aims, as the name suggests, to guarantee the openness of research results, facilitating access to them.
+“Open Science aims to transform Science through digital tools and networks, making research more open, global, collaborative, creative and closer to society”, highlights the European Commission on its website.

-5 Open Science initiatives from the unit FCCN
+5 Open Science initiatives from the FCCN unit

 #1 Digital Transformation in Research

-To know more see the project page.
+To learn more see the project page.

 #2 PTCRIS